Vatras/povocop/README.md

 [] tracking user's performance, adaptive scheduling
 [] db replication and failover
 [] own input Data as array
-[] function to generate custom inputData
+[] add a field in results - from which domain was the result produced (from header in sockets) [] function to generate custom inputData
 [x] submission of computation code as a service, not file [] validation of submitted code